playkostudios/model-splitter/README.md

 Options:
 - `<input file>`: The model file to split into LODs
 - `<output folder>`: The folder to put the split model into
-- `--embed-textures`: Force each LOD model to have embedded textures instead of external textures
-- `--texture-size <percentage or target side length>`: The texture size to use for each generated LOD if it's not specified in the LOD arguments
 - `<lod simplification ratio>[:<texture percentage or target side length>]`: Adds an LOD to be generated.
 The simplification ratio determines how much to simplify the model; 1 is no simplification, 0.5 is 50% simplification.
 The texture option is equivalent to "--texture-size" but only applies to this LOD
+- `--force`: Replace existing files.
+This flag is not set by default, meaning that if a file needs to be replaced the tool will throw an error
+- `--embed-textures`: Force each LOD model to have embedded textures instead of external textures
+- `--texture-size <percentage or target side length>`: The texture size to use for each generated LOD if it's not specified in the LOD arguments

 Note that, since this is a node.js CLI tool, you may need to use `npx model-splitter (...)`, instead of just `model-splitter (...)`.
 If running